iqr-lab/pointcloud_stitching/calibration/README.md

 ## Installation
 Install `kalibr` following this [doc](https://iqr.cs.yale.edu/docs/computer-vision/kalibr.html).

-Install the dependencies for this module by running `python host.py edge_scripts/calibration_dependencies.sh`.
+Install the dependencies for this module by running `python ../host.py edge_scripts/calibration_dependencies.sh`.
 This script assumes you have `uv` properly configured.

 ## Dataset Creation
 1. Run `python ../host.py edge_scripts/capture_images.sh`.
-While this is running, make sure to move the calibration target around the frame for about 20 seconds.
+While this is running, make sure to move the calibration target around for about 20 seconds.
 1. Update the local path and SSH keys as necessary in  [`edge_scripts/transfer_images.sh`](/edge_scripts/transfer_images.sh)
 1. Run `python ../host.py edge_scripts/transfer_images.sh`.
 If images are still being captured, the script will error and tell you.
 1. Run `python rename.py`